 The U.S. EPA’s 2024 Maximum Contaminant Levels (MCLs) mandate strict PFAS limits, and many states are adopting even more stringent thresholds.

-To address these challenges, effective PFAS wastewater treatment must integrate proven removal methods, continuous monitoring, and expertise from specialized PFAS remediation companies.
+To address these challenges, effective PFAS water treatment must integrate proven removal methods, continuous monitoring, and expertise from specialized PFAS remediation companies.

 Granular Activated Carbon (GAC)